itshughboi/iac/ansible/README.md

     ansible_ssh_private_key_file: ~/.ssh/ansible
 ```

+- ^^ These allow you to target specific groups from this one inventory file when running playbooks

 ### SSH Keys
 1. Create new SSH keys.
 Leave password empty so it can be automated.
 We'll need this for all other **Cloud-Init** machines